Sreerag20109451/JourneyThtoughSpace/README.md

 ### Frontend
 - Clone the Github repo into your local machine
 - Open the cloned repo in an ide
-- Make sure the backend is runninf
+- Make sure the backend is running
 - ```
   cd frontend
   npm i